 The evolving field of technology continues to change our lives and the constant growth has resulted in an abundance of information technology and computer jobs.
-According to the Bureau of Labor Statistics, employment of computer and information technology occupations is expected to grow 13% from 2016 to 2026, faster than the average for all occupations, adding about 557,100 jobs during that decade.
+According to the Bureau of Labor Statistics, employment of computer and information technology occupations is expected to grow 11% from 2019 to 2029, much faster than the average for all occupations, adding about 531,200 jobs during that decade.

 Although some entry-level IT positions require a certificate or associate’s degree, most roles require a bachelor’s degree or higher.
 And at Purdue Global, a bachelor’s degree may be closer than you think.
 For example, bachelor’s degree students may be able to receive credit for work experience or transfer college credits.*